 She says instead you should develop your own social game plan.
 Find out what you like socially and make those your thriving locations.

-fair point, but if you’re really serious about getting good, you should push yourself.
+fair point, but if you’re serious about getting good, you should push yourself.

 - You can “force” yourself into something and still enjoy it.
 Often the first few minutes are tough and then it gets fun, as rightfully spotted by Jeanne Martinet in The Art of Mingling.